Constitution of the

 e) maintain all financial records of the organization;

-f) prepare a financial review in accordance with AFT/IFT and AAUP rules and guidelines, present review to Executive Council or a committee appointed by the Executive Council, and present final review to membership at a general membership meeting and later transmit approved review to the AFT/IFT and AAUP ;
+f) prepare a financial statement in accordance with AFT/IFT rules and guidelines, present that statement to the Executive Council, and present a final statement to the membership at a general membership meeting and later transmit the approved statement to the AFT/IFT;

 g) transmit per-capita payments on a regular basis to the Secretary-Treasurer of the American Federation of Teachers and similar officers of all other bodies with which the organization is affiliated;